-Do you find yourself struggling to get things done?
-If yes, here are some great tips on how to overcome procrastination and become more productive.
+Do you struggle to get things done?
+If you answered yes, here are some great tips on how to overcome procrastination and become more productive.

 Everyone procrastinates at some point.
 You know the importance of having a to-do list and what tasks you need to get done to move forward.